AncientRoman/SublimeOpenFileOverSSH/README.md

 `yes` throws an error if a key does not exist or match.<br>
 `no` does not check or save keys.<br>
 `accept-new` saves new keys and only errors if a previously saved key has changed.

+#### Path Checking
+By default, remote files and folders are checked with the `test` command before they are opened.<br>
+You can set `pathChecking` to `false` to disable this extra check.<br>
+If path checking is disabled, any errors will occur after a path is selected instead of before.

 ### Key Bindings